-Algebra I+: This core mathematics course teaches the fundamentals of algebraic concepts and skills through incremental development.
+Algebra I: This core mathematics course teaches the fundamentals of algebraic concepts and skills through incremental development.
 Students learn to manipulate signed numbers and exponents, graph equations on the rectangular coordinate system, and factor quadratic equations that have real roots.
-In the fall semester, instruction covers algebraic properties, fractions, factoring, signed exponents, properties of equalities, solutions of single and multivariable equations, abstract fractions, and the slope-intercept formula.
+Throughout the year, instruction covers algebraic properties, fractions, factoring, signed exponents, properties of equalities, solutions of single and multivariable equations, abstract fractions, and the slope-intercept formula.
 In the spring semester, students learn to factor quadratic equations, use the Pythagorean Theorem, derive an equation between two points, solve linear inequalities, factor binomials and trinomials, divide polynomials, simplify radical expressions, and manipulate scientific notation.
-Word problems include ratio/proportion, percentage, uniform motion, compound interest, and variation (indirect and indirect).

-Algebra II+: In this course, we will start at the beginning of signed numbers and quickly review all of the topics of Algebra I. These topics will be reviewed as we weave in more advanced concepts.
-We will also practice the skills that are necessary to apply the concepts.
+Algebra II: In this course, we will quickly review the topics of Algebra I. These concepts will be utilized as we weave in more advanced concepts.
+We will also practice the skills necessary to apply the concepts.
 Some of these skills include completing the square, deriving the quadratic formula, simplification of radicals, and complex numbers.

-Advanced Mathematics: Topics from algebra, geometry, trigonometry, discrete mathematics, and mathematical analysis are interwoven to form a fully integrated course.
-A rigorous treatment of Euclidean geometry is also presented.
+Pre-Calculus: Topics from algebra, geometry, trigonometry, discrete mathematics, and mathematical analysis are interwoven to form a fully integrated course.
 Word problems are developed throughout the problem sets and become progressively more elaborate.
 With this practice, students will be able to solve challenging problems such as rate and work problems involving abstract quantities.
 The graphing calculator is used to graph functions and perform data analysis.
 Conceptually-oriented problems that prepare students for college entrance exams (such as the ACT and SAT) are included in the problem sets.

 In the final year of study at CCA, the students have a choice to diversify their mathematical study.
-Choices include calculus, probability and statistics, or pre-calculus.
+Choices include calculus, probability and statistics, or data analytics.